 Other treatment options may include:

-Occasionally, Memorial Sloan Kettering doctors may use localized radiation therapy — treatment with high-energy rays that destroy cancer cells.
+Occasionally, MSK doctors may use localized radiation therapy.
+In this treatment, high-energy rays destroy cancer cells.
 Radiation can be a used to control the symptoms of CLL in people who have enlarged lymph nodes or an enlarged spleen.

-Our researchers are constantly pursuing new approaches to treat ALL — approaches that can kill tumor cells directly, inhibit the body’s production of substances that promote their growth, or enhance the immune response against leukemic cells.
-See an up-to-date listing of our clinical trials.
+Our researchers are constantly looking for new ways to treat CLL.
+These approaches might kill tumor cells directly, stop the body from producing substances that help the cancer grow, or improve the immune response against leukemia cells.
+See an up-to-date listing of our clinical trials in CLL.

-Immunotherapy has produced very encouraging results in patients with certain types of leukemia.
-Our researchers are pioneers in this field, working to engineer T cells, a form of white blood cell, that can recognize and attack cancer cells.
+Immunotherapy has produced very encouraging results in people with certain types of leukemia.
+Our researchers are pioneers in this field.
+We engineer T cells, a form of white blood cell, that can recognize and attack cancer cells.
 This is called chimeric antigen receptor (CAR) T cell therapy.

-Our researchers conducted clinical trials testing groundbreaking new targeted therapies for CLL.
+Our researchers have conducted clinical trials to test groundbreaking targeted therapies for CLL.
 These include ibrutinib (Imbruvica®), venetoclax (Venclexta®), and idelalisib (Zydelig®).
-These drugs are highly effective in patients with CLL that has been resistant to or come back after standard therapies — and have fewer side effects than conventional chemotherapy.
+These drugs are highly effective in people with CLL that has been resistant to or has come back after standard treatments.
+The new medications may have fewer side effects than conventional chemotherapy.

-People with CLL are likely to see their doctor often to monitor the disease and to determine if it is progressing.
+People with CLL are likely to have regular visits with their doctor, who will monitor the disease and determine if it is growing.
 These check-ups may include a physical exam, blood tests, bone marrow aspirates, biopsies, and radiographic studies.